Al-Dustour (Egypt)

-Al-Dostor (also Al-Dostour and Al-Dustour) (الدستور, Egyptian Arabic: /arz/), is an independent Daily Egyptian opposition newspaper.
+Al-Dostour (also Al-Dostor; الدستور, Arabic: /ar/) is a private Egyptian daily newspaper.

 History and profile

 Al Dustour was first published in December 1995 and is published weekly in Arabic.
 The paper was originally published with a registration in Cyprus in order to get around the restrictive newspaper publication laws in Egypt during the Mubarak era.
 It was financed by Essam Fahmy Ismail, who chose its original editor in chief, Ibrahim Eissa.
 In 2010, Essam Fahmy agreed to sell the newspaper to Reda Edouard, a businessman with alleged connections to the ruling regime, who remains at the head of the newspaper's board today.
 Edouard replaced Eissa with Esam Nabawy.

 It started as a weekly newspaper published on Wednesdays.
 It later came to be issued both daily and weekly.
 Al-Dostours popularity grew quickly after its founding.
 It became known for its colloquial style and wide use of cartoons.
 The paper published articles on current affairs written by various leading figures of the Muslim Brotherhood.